 The short answer is that no one knows why some people develop endometriosis.
 Experts believe that it could be a combination of genetic and immune system factors, but none of these theories fully explain the condition, and it's likely to be due to a combination of factors.

-Symptoms of endometriosis can vary from person to person, but the most common ones include pelvic pain, painful periods (dysmenorrhea), painful intercourse (dyspareunia), gastrointestinal symptoms like diarrhea, constipation, bloating, or nausea, and difficulty getting pregnant or conceiving.
+Symptoms of endometriosis can vary from person to person, but the most common ones include pelvic pain and painful periods (dysmenorrhea).
+Endometriosis can also cause painful sex (dyspareunia), gastrointestinal symptoms like diarrhea, constipation, bloating, or nausea, and difficulty getting pregnant or conceiving.

 Endometriosis does not have a cure, but treatment options include surgical removal or symptom management through self-care techniques or medication.
 It's crucial to understand the distinction between treatment, which involves surgical removal, and symptom management, which alleviates symptoms but doesn't eliminate the disease.